realthunder/asm3-wiki/Expression-and-Spreadsheet.md

 from the bound property, `dbind()` allows you write to the bound property as well.
-In other word, it lets you link properties from many different objects, and put them in the same place (which can be any type of object, not limited to a Spreasheet) for easy configuration.
+In other word, it lets you link properties from many different objects, and put them in the same place (which can be any type of object, not limited to a Spreadsheet) for easy configuration.
 At the same time, you can still edit the property in the original object, and the changes will be reflected on the other side.
 Like `href()`, the property reference is hidden from dependency checking.